Opening a Dispute Claisy: The Complete Guide to Quick Compensation

 Once you have submitted your complete file, you will receive a response from our teams regarding its acceptance within 48 business hours.
 Following a favorable decision, your compensation will be paid within 72 business hours.

-Supporting Documents Required by Type of Dispute
+Required Supporting Documents by Type of Dispute

 Click on your situation to see the checklist of documents to prepare.